Southern Leyte State University: Maasin City Campus

-The Maasin City Campus houses the College of Good Governance and Development Studies.
-Formerly established as Maasin City College, City Ordinance No. 2006-033 established Maasin City College (MCC)'s duly approved during the regular session of Sangguniang Panlungsod of the City of Maasin held on November 22, 2006 at Barangay San Rafael, Maasin City, Southern Leyte.
+The Maasin City Campus houses the Faculty of Good Governance and Development Studies.
+Formerly established as Maasin City College, City Ordinance No. 2006-033 established Maasin City College (MCC)'s duly approved during the regular session of Sangguniang Panlungsod of the City of Maasin held on November 22, 2006, at Barangay San Rafael, Maasin City, Southern Leyte.
 In 2018, By virtue of RA 11079, the established Maasin City College was integrated to Southern Leyte State University and is now known as Southern Leyte State University - Maasin City Campus offering Bachelor of Public Administration and Bachelor of Science in Social Work.